alinz/baker.go/README.md

 # Introduction

-Baker.go is a dynamic HTTP reverse proxy designed to be highly extensible.
+Baker.go is a dynamic HTTP reverse proxy with a focus on extensibility and flexibility.
+It is designed to adapt to a variety of orchestration engines and provides dynamic configuration capabilities, eliminating the need to restart the reverse proxy when changing configurations.

 # Features

-- [x] Include Docker driver to listen to Docker's events
+- Docker driver integration for Docker event listening.
-- [x] Has exposed a driver interface that can be easily hooked to other orchestration engines
+- Exposed driver interface for easy integration with other orchestration engines.
-- [x] Dynamic configuration, no need to restart reverse proxy to change the configuration
+- Dynamic configuration capabilities.
-- [x] Uses a custom trie data structure, to compute fast path pattern matching
+- Custom trie data structure for fast path pattern matching.
-- [x] It can be used as a library as it has implemented HTTP`.`Handler` interface
+- Can be used as a library, as it implements the HTTP Handler interface.
-- [x] Highly extendable as most of the components have exposed interfaces
+- High extensibility due to exposed interfaces for most components.
-- [x] Middleware-like feature to change the incoming and outgoing traffic
+- Middleware-like feature for modifying incoming and outgoing traffic.
-- [x] load balancing by default
+- Default load balancing.
-- [x] Automatically updates and creates SSL certificates using `Let's Encrypt`
+- Automatic SSL certificate updates and creation using Let's Encrypt.
-- [x] Configurable Rate Limiter per Domain and Path
+- Configurable rate limiter per domain and path.

 # Usage